-In addition to its therapeutic use, the ‘offline’ effects of rTMS have also been extensively used as means of transiently interfering with cortical areas of interest and subsequenlty observing the effects on task performance to provide causal evidence for brain area in cognitive process (e.g. Verbruggen et al., 2010).
+In addition to its therapeutic use, the ‘offline’ effects of rTMS have also been extensively used as means of transiently interfering with cortical areas of interest and subsequently observing the effects on task performance to provide causal evidence for brain area in the cognitive process (e.g. Verbruggen et al., 2010).

-Despite the early promise of TBS, however, later studies revealed variability in the response to TBS with some participants showed an effect in the expected direction whereas other participants showed an effect in the opposite direction (Hamada et al., 2013).
-This outcome prompted investigation into why such intra- and inter-individual reasons for why such variability exists (Suppa et al., 2016; Hinder et al., 2014) and whether additional TMS protocols can be revealed that also show robust offline effects (Huang et al., 2009).
-One new protocol that is showing promising effects is quadro-pulse stimulation (QPS), which monophasic pulse shapes, not biphasic pulse shapes.
-QPS involves administering bursts containing 4 pulses with a 5 second interval between one burst and a subsequent burst.
+Despite the early promise of TBS, however, later studies revealed variability in the response to TBS with some participants showing an effect in the expected direction whereas other participants showed an effect in the opposite direction (Hamada et al., 2013).
+This outcome prompted an investigation into why such intra- and inter-individual reasons for why such variability exists (Suppa et al., 2016; Hinder et al., 2014) and whether additional TMS protocols can be revealed that also show robust offline effects (Huang et al., 2009).
+One new protocol that is showing promising effects is Quadro-pulse stimulation (QPS), which monophasic pulse shapes, not biphasic pulse shapes.
+QPS involves administering bursts containing 4 pulses with a 5-second interval between one burst and a subsequent burst.
 Inhibitory or excitatory effects of QPS have been found to depend on the interval separating each pulse within a burst (Hamada et al., 2008).
 A 5ms (QPS-5) interval between each pulse was found to increase MEP amplitude whereas a 50ms interval was found to decrease MEP amplitude relative to baseline (Hamada et al., 2008).
-When a 5 second interval was used, 80% of participants shown the expected increase in MEP amplitude when QPS-5 was used (Nakamura et al., 2016).
+When a 5-second interval was used, 80% of participants showed the expected increase in MEP amplitude when QPS-5 was used (Nakamura et al., 2016).

 rTMS Pulse Shapes

 The impact of the pulse shape has also been highlighted by QPS protocols.
-One study kept the QPS parameters the exactly the same, but delivered the pulses through monophasic or biphasic stimulators, and also varied the inter burst interval (Nakamura et al., 2016).
-This study revealed that monophasic QPS led to longer lasting offline effects than biphasic QPS, highlighting the potential impact of the monophasic pulse shape in rTMS protocols in addition to importance of the IBI of 5 seconds.
+One study kept the QPS parameters exactly the same, but delivered the pulses through monophasic or biphasic stimulators, and also varied the inter-burst interval (Nakamura et al., 2016).
+This study revealed that monophasic QPS led to longer-lasting offline effects than biphasic QPS, highlighting the potential impact of the monophasic pulse shape in rTMS protocols in addition to the importance of the IBI of 5 seconds.
 The difference between monophasic and biphasic pulse shapes also highlights that the pulse used to produce offline effects of an rTMS protocol may be a critical determinant of its efficacy.
 Recent work with controllable pulse parameter (cTMS) devices has shown that the direction of the magnetic pulse shape - biphasic or monophasic - can have an impact on the efficacy of an rTMS protocol.
 Moreover, the majority of the rTMS protocols recruited biphasic pulse shapes rather than monophasic pulse shapes.
-A recent experiment has altered the pulse width of a monophasic pulse and also manipulated the extent to which a pulse shape in biphasic (Halawa et al., 2019).
-The effect of 900 TMS pulses at 1 Hz on MEP amplitudes changed depended on the pulse shape that was administered by the stimulator.
+A recent experiment has altered the pulse width of a monophasic pulse and also manipulated the extent to which a pulse shape is biphasic (Halawa et al., 2019).
+The effect of 900 TMS pulses at 1 Hz on MEP amplitudes changed depending on the pulse shape that was administered by the stimulator.
 Quasi-unidirectional, shorter pulses widths (40 μs, 80 μs) increased MEP amplitude whereas a longer pulse width (120 μs) increased MEP amplitude.
-However, changing the overall directionality of a TMS pulse, causing it to resemble a biphasic pulse shape, on the other hand, increased MEP amplitude once the rTMS protocol was completed (Halawa et al., 2019).
-This experiment emphasises that there are still many parameters that can be altered that have not yet been fully explored, which could be come a future basis for optimising rTMS protocols or invented new rTMS protocols altogether.
+However, changing the overall directionality of a TMS pulse, caused it to resemble a biphasic pulse shape, on the other hand, increased MEP amplitude once the rTMS protocol was completed (Halawa et al., 2019).
+This experiment emphasises that there are still many parameters that can be altered that have not yet been fully explored, which could become a future basis for optimising rTMS protocols or inventing new rTMS protocols altogether.

 - Neuronal tuning: Selective targeting of neuronal populations via manipulation of pulse width and directionality.
 I. Halawa, Y. Shirota, A.Neef, M.Sommer, W.Paulus.
 Brain Stimulation.
 October 2019